Muthu-kesavan/Attendance-system/README.md

-This Is the Frontend Of Attendance Marking Web Application made for the KALVIUM Interview Process where in this web-application students can mark their attendance and the user interface is made in the style of SRM UNIVERSITY.
+This Is the Frontend Of Attendance Marking Web Application Made For The KALVIUM Interview Process In This Web-Application Students Can Mark Their Attendance And The User Interface Is Made In The Style Of SRM UNIVERSITY.

-I have also added A Loom video at the end.
+I Have Also Added A Loom video At The End.

-Home page Of Attendance Marking System Done With Look Like SRM UNIVERSITY.
+Home Page Of Attendance Marking System Done With Look Like SRM UNIVERSITY.

 ![Screenshot 2023-08-27 122505](https://github.com/Muthu-kesavan/Attendance-system/assets/73815261/96b4706d-d37f-4858-aed7-a0592996ae75)

-Department section where all departments are displayed where you can choose yours
+Department section Where All Departments Are Displayed Where You Can Choose Yours

 ![Screenshot 2023-08-27 124714](https://github.com/Muthu-kesavan/Attendance-system/assets/73815261/83ef4cfd-824a-40cb-9819-b74127c69e32)